Ysoroko/ft_server/guide.md

 	}
  }
  ```
+ At this point we have added inside everything we need for the entire project, but some parts aren't functionnal yet and will be added further in this guide.

  Now that our configuration is ready, we will need to add some lines to our Dockerfile to copy it inside the container and set it up:
  ```Dockerfile